triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 make -j`nproc` check-all
 ```

-Some checks are still failing but that does not seem to be an issue.
+Some checks may fail but that may not be an issue.

 ## Compiling and running an application